fionnmaccumhaill/pyRedisExample/README.md

 # pyRedisExample

-Here is a very simple examole for running Redis in a Docker container and accessing that conainer from another Docker container running Python.
+Here is a very simple example for running Redis in a Docker container and accessing that conainer from another Docker container running Python.